 But with automated data collection, you don’t really have to worry about that.
 You can simply set up your automation tools and let them do the work, pulling in all the necessary data and freeing you up to work on other aspects of your company.

-We’ve talked about what automated data capture is as a whole, but there’s more than one kind of data collection.
+We’ve talked about what automated data capture is as a whole, but there’s more than one type of data collection.
 One of the two big types is structured data collection.
 So, what is structured data?

 There are different ways to define the term, but for the purposes of this topic, structured data is any type of data that exists in an easily readable and searchable digital format, typically a text-based format.
 So, for example, an Excel spreadsheet filled with numerical values would count as structured data.